jeanleecole/archive/pages/Projects/metzerott_formatted.md

 "Is that your favorite?
 Well, it's a good specimen of his best manner; individual, you know, and American.
 Now, there's his Clytie; she's no more Greek than I am; as why should she be?
 Who his model was, I'm sure I don't know; but Clytie herself is simply a beautiful American girl."

-"You remember Pinkie's exclamation when she first saw his Endymion," said the doctor, smiling; "&rsquo;Oh! how I should like to kiss him!'"
+"You remember Pinkie's exclamation when she first saw his Endymion," said the doctor, smiling; "'Oh! how I should like to kiss him!'"

 "Ah! exactly! 'like Dian's kiss!'
 There's a softness, a tenderness about his manner that's very attractive, and intensely American."